jamadden/zpt-docs/docs/tales.rst

 *coerce* the expression's value into a boolean type based on the following
 rules:

+..
+XXX: No such warning seems to be issued by any Python implementation.
+Standard boolean conversion is done.

 1. the number 0 is *false*

 2. positive and negative numbers are *true*